RaafiaMajeed/Data-Analyst-Portfolio-Projects/README.md

   - Skills: Exploratory Data Analysis, Visualization with Matplotlib/Seaborn, plotly
 ### 4. Power BI Projects
 ### Dasboard for Data Professional Survey Breakdown
+- Description: The Dashboard for Data Professional Survey Breakdown is a Power BI project that delves into the analysis of survey data related to the data professional field.
+The project showcases expertise in Power BI, focusing on data modeling, the implementation of DAX (Data Analysis Expressions), and designing comprehensive reports.

-Skills Demonstrated: Data Modeling, DAX (Data Analysis Expressions), Report Design.
+- Skills Demonstrated: Data Modeling, DAX (Data Analysis Expressions), Report Design.
 ### Super Store Sales Dashboard with Time series forecasting

 - Description: In this project data analysis techniques were incorporated, specialzing in time series analysis to deliver valuable insights.
 Accurate sales forecasting was performed along with interactive dashboard creation.
 - Skills Demonstrated: Dashboard creation, Data Transformation, Visualization Best Practices.
-### Skills Highlight
+### Skills Highlights
 Recruiters will find evidence of the following key skills in this portfolio:

 - Data Analysis: Proficient in extracting meaningful insights from diverse datasets.
 - Data Visualization: Demonstrated ability to create compelling visualizations for effective communication.
 - SQL Proficiency: Adept at querying databases to extract and analyze relevant information.
-- Programming (Python): Skills in using Python for data manipulation, analysis, and, if applicable, machine learning.
+- Programming (Python): Skills in using Python for data manipulation, analysis, and machine learning.
 - Power BI: Experience in building interactive and insightful dashboards for data-driven decision-making.
 - Excel Mastery: Advanced Excel skills, including formulas, functions, and scenario analysis.
-Feel free to explore each project to get a deeper understanding of my skills and approach to data analysis.
+#### Feel free to explore each project to get a deeper understanding of my skills and approach to data analysis.
 If you have any questions or would like more information, don't hesitate to reach out.

 Thank you for visiting my Data Analyst Portfolio!